deeppavlov/DeepPavlov/docs/features/skills/rasa_skill.rst

 Rasa Skill
 ======================

-A :class:`Rasa wrapper implementation<deeppavlov.skills.rasa_skill.rasa_skill.RASASkill>` that reads a folder with Rasa models
+A :class:`Rasa wrapper implementation<deeppavlov.utils.deprecated.skills.rasa_skill.rasa_skill.RASASkill>` that reads a folder with Rasa models
 (provided by ``path_to_models`` argument), initializes Rasa Agent with this configuration and responds for incoming utterances according to responses predicted by Rasa.
 Each response has confidence value estimated as product of scores of executed actions by Rasa system in the current prediction step (each prediction step in Rasa usually consists of